Looking after You

 Read more: Conflict management with pre-teens and teenagers by Raising Children

-An illustration of a young woman holding her hands over her ears and looking down.
+A young woman holding her hands over her ears and looking down.
 Around her, many hands point at her.
+Illustration.

 If you are in a discussion where everyone is starting to get upset, you can try: